It’s likely that you, like me, say sometime during each day like I’m going to try to finish this or I’m going to try to get that done.

 Doing means you will see it through to the outcome.
 Sometimes you fail, but you will do.
 By being the leader that says you will do something, you show intent for action.

 Leaders want, even demand action.
 Simply trying is rarely good enough.
 When you say you will do something, you do it until it’s complete.
-The excuses won’t follow like they do with the word try.
+The excuses won’t follow as with the word try.

 If you’re aiming to change from the manager to the leader, then make today and everyday your “Do” day.
 See if you don’t have different results.
 Watch your team and see if they don’t perform more definitively.